 The meeting was very dynamic, academically insightful and very exciting.
 There were more than 130 registrations, including around 60 Ontario Faculty members, and more than 100 people attended the meeting consistently throughout the day.
 Sixteen Faculty members from various Academic Institutions in Ontario presented their Research and Academic work, along with eight graduate students.
 Our Keynote Speaker, Prof Psalidopoulos, representative of Greece in the IMF, delivered a wonderful talk on the “The Social and Economic Welfare Impacts in Greece and the Diaspora from the Greek Crisis”, followed by a very interesting Panel Discussion.

-This year, on Saturday April 21st, the 2 nd HCAAO Symposium will be taking place at the main campus of the University of Toronto.
-Just like last year, we will continue to showcase the scientific excellence of Greek or Greek Canadian Academics of Ontario but also, we will enhance our activities that promote networking opportunities, engage student participation and build collaborations and relationships.
+This year, on Saturday April 6st, the 3 rd HCAAO Symposium will be taking place at the main campus of the University of Toronto.
+Just like last year, we will continue to showcase the scientific excellence of Greek or Greek Canadian Academics of Ontario but this year we will be focusing in the arts and culture, as well as promote networking opportunities and build collaborations and relationships.

 See you all there!